 Surface Mining Permitting Process

-An Operating Permit is required for mining operations with an activity level that exceeds one acre and/or 5,000 cubic yards of new disturbance in any 12-month period, unless the excavated material stays on the property.
+An Operating Permit is required for material extraction activity that exceeds one acre of disturbance in any 12-month period and/or 5,000 cubic yards of excavation in any 12-month period.
+When total disturbance exceeds five acres, an Operating Permit is required unless the activity is exempt.

 Operating Permit Application Requirements